 “The Circus” by Georges Seurat depicts a female circus performer standing on a white horse plus various other acts at a Paris circus of the late 1890s.
-At that time, circuses and entertainment spectacles had become a favoured subject for artists portraying modern life.
-Seurat’s painting is divided into two parts, with the circus artists occupying the lower right, characterised by curves and spirals creating a sense of movement, and the audience filling the upper left, confined to rows of benches.
+At that time, circuses and entertainment spectacles had become a favored subject for artists portraying modern life.
+Seurat’s painting is divided into two parts, with the circus artists occupying the lower right, characterized by curves and spirals creating a sense of movement, and the audience filling the upper left, confined to rows of benches.

 The audience shows the distinctions between social classes sitting in rows.
 In the front rows sit the well-dressed wealth classes and in the gallery at the back stand the poorer classes.
 The white-faced clown creates a sense of space in the foreground and the tiers of bleachers.
 A pair of clowns are also tumbling behind the ringmaster.

 The circus was a popular entertainment in Paris and was depicted in the 1880s by other artists such as Renoir, Degas, and Toulouse-Lautrec.
 Seurat used a Neo-Impressionist Divisionist style, with pointillist dots creating a sense of different colors.
 The work is dominated by white and the three primary colors, mainly red and yellow, with blue shading.

 A deeper blue border painted around the edge of the canvas, merging into a flat frame in the same shade of blue.
 Seurat was making use of recent theories on the emotional and symbolic meaning of lines and colors, and the theoretical works on complementary colors.
 Japanese prints and the latest trends in graphic works and posters also influenced him.